 - Think about keeping top soil separate from the fill dirt.
 You may want to reuse these layers in separate applications, or put them back in your whole in reverse order.

 - Find a tempo that will work over the long haul and settle in.
 Rhythm is critical to manual labor.

 - Find a ritual movement that expends the least amount of energy and stress on your body.
-Image doing this same process for weeks on end.
+Imagine doing this same process for weeks on end.
 If you couldn’t maintain the movements that long, you are doing them wrong.

-- Ensure use of the entire body.
+- Ensure use of your entire body.
 Use your feet, legs, arms and back as all part of a single lever in order to reduce stress to a single muscle or set of muscles.
 Envision yourself as a human machine designed for this one function.

 - Daydreaming helps.
 Choose a topic you enjoy ruminating upon and space out.
 If you haven’t mastered this art, try news radio.